Former ‘RHOC’ Star Vicki Gunvalson’s Daughter Briana Culberson Shows Off 15-Week Baby Bump Amid Keto Pregnancy

 As The Real Housewives of Orange County fans will recall, Briana began adhering to the keto diet following a Lupus diagnosis years ago and has been losing weight with her supportive husband ever since.

-As The Inquisitr previously reported, Ryan was first to publicly announce that Briana is executing their third child and did so on his Instagram page in April.
-Then, the following month, Ryan posted a video, which seemed to have been shot on a drone, and confirmed their third child was a boy.
+As The Inquisitr previously reported, Ryan was first to publicly announce that Briana is expecting their third child and did so on his Instagram page in April.
+Then, the following month, Ryan posted a video, which seemed to have been shot on a drone, and confirmed their third child will be a boy.

 “Congratulations Culberson’s!!!”
 Vicki wrote in the comments section of his post.